 New Home Construction

 Prosecuting and defending claims for defects found in new home construction is a specialized area of law that requires a knowledgeable attorney to review the applicable sale, construction and warranty documents.
-The attorneys at MIRAGEAS & AVERY, LLC have successfully represented contractors, developers and new homeowners in suits alleging defective construction and breach of warranty.
+The attorneys at MIRAGEAS & AVERY have successfully represented contractors, developers and new homeowners in suits alleging defective construction and breach of warranty.
 Attorney Peter M. Mirageas is a licensed construction supervisor with in-depth knowledge of the State Building Code and best construction practices.
 Our office has a wide network of engineers, building code experts and other industry professionals that can be accessed to competently draft expert opinions on defect claims, and provide testimony at hearings and trial if necessary.

 New Home Construction Blogs: